paketo-buildpacks/php/rfcs/0001-restructure.md

   * requires: `php`, `php-fpm`, `httpd`, at `launch`

   This buildpack generates `httpd.conf` and sets up a start command (type `web`) to run PHP FPM and HTTPD Server.
-Apps need to declare the intention to use httpd in `buildpack.toml`:
+Users need to declare the intention to use httpd.

 * **php-nginx**:
   Sets up Nginx as the web server to serve PHP applications.